Hens Not Filling the Egg Basket? Here are a few answers to why.

 When a hen is broody, it means she wants to hatch eggs and raise chicks.
 Some breeds are more broody than others, for instance, Silkies.
 When a hen decides to go broody, there is little you can do to change her mind!
 She’ll stay in her nest and sit on her eggs, other bird’s eggs, or nothing at all!
 Remember, just because you don’t have a rooster, doesn’t mean your hen won’t go broody.
 A hen will become broody and sit on eggs whether they’re fertilized or not.

-The pic above is a broody Silkie, notice how she has a flattened appearance, or looks spreads out.
+The pic below is a broody Silkie, notice how she has a flattened appearance or looks spread out.
 That’s a classic look for a broody hen.
 Unfortunately, she will not lay eggs during this time.
 More Information.

 Chickens need adequate space, overcrowding makes for unhappy birds, and this is especially important, why?
 Because happy hens fill the egg basket!
 One more thing, pests can also cause a stressful environment, so make sure your birds are not bothered by mites.
 More on Pests.